minimice/terraform-cloudprovider-cli/terraform-gcloud-go-cli/README.md

 * Google account

 ## Pre-installed tools
-- `aws-shell`, run aws commands with auto-complete!
-See [here](https://github.com/awslabs/aws-shell)
-- `cfn-dia`, diagramming tool to visualise Cloudformation templates!
-See [here](https://github.com/mhlabs/cfn-diagram)
-- `aws`, the AWS CLI
 - `gcloud`, the GCloud CLI
-- `az`, the Azure CLI (X86_64 only)
 - `terraform`
 - `terratest_log_parser`
 - `go`

 ## Quick start 🍕
 1. Clone this repo.
-2. For x86 processors, open up a terminal window to this directory and run:
+2. Open up a terminal window to this directory and run:
-   `docker build -f 'Dockerfile_x86_64' -t local/terraform-gcloud-go-cli .`
-   For ARM processors, open up a terminal window to this directory and run:
-   `docker build -f 'Dockerfile_aarch64' -t local/terraform-gcloud-go-cli .`
+   `docker build -t local/terraform-gcloud-go-cli:latest .`
 3. Open up a terminal to your terraform module folder, now run the container using the new image:

     `docker run --rm --name terraform-gcloud-go-cli -v $(pwd):/workspace -it local/terraform-gcloud-go-cli bash`